turingschool/front-end-curriculum/projects/color-changer-solo.md

 ### Functional Expectations

 - 4: Application meets all of the layout and functional expectations.
-- 3: Application meets all of the layout and has one key feature fully implemented with one key feature partially implemented.
+- 3: Application meets all of the layout expectations and has one key feature fully implemented with one key feature partially implemented _OR_ meets all functional expectations and has partially implemented layout.
 - 2: Application has partially implemented features and layout.
 - 1: Application does not meet the requirements.